Dimension and measure in pseudofinite H-structures: Measure and dimension

+Due to the Definability Condition, it is easy to check that if $\mathcal{M}\equiv \mathcal{N}$ and $\mathcal{M}$ is measurable then $\mathcal{N}$ is also measurable.
+The main examples of measurable structures correspond to ultraproducts of \emph{1-dimensional asymptotic classes}.
+These are proved to be supersimple of $SU$-rank 1 (cf. \cite[Lemma 4.1]{MS}), so they are also geometric structures.

 In \cite{Zou}, the third author showed that for the ultraproducts of 1-dimensional asymptotic classes, the corresponding $H$-structure is also pseudofinite.
-Hence, it is natural to ask whether the construction of $H$-structures preserves measurability.\\
+Hence, it is natural to ask whether the construction of $H$-structures also preserves measurability.

 A preliminary answer is that it is not possible to preserve measurability if the underlying theory is not trivial: a consequence of Definition \ref{MS-measurable} (cf. \cite[Corollary 3.6]{EM}) is that if $\mathcal{M}$ is a measurable structure, then for every definable set $X$ the $D$-rank of $X$ is bounded above by $\dim(X)$.
-In particular, since $\dim(X)\in\mathbb{N}$, this shows that $\operatorname{Th}(\mathcal{M})$ must be a supersimple theory of finite rank.
-Therefore, since the corresponding $H$-structure of a $SU$-rank one non-trivial theory will have SU-rank $\omega$, it would not be measurable.\\
+In particular, since $\dim(X)\in\mathbb{N}$, this shows that $\operatorname{Th}(\mathcal{M})$ must be a supersimple theory of finite $SU$-rank.
+Therefore, since the corresponding $H$-structure of an $SU$-rank 1 non-trivial theory will have $SU$-rank $\omega$, it would not be measurable.

 However, there is a variation of measurability, intended to include some examples of supersimple theories of infinite rank, the so-called \emph{generalized measurable structures}.
-In these structures, the dimension and measure of definable sets are taken to be in an arbitrary ordered semi-ring, rather than in $\mathbb{N}\times \mathbb{R}^{>0}$.
+In these structures, the dimension and measure of definable sets are taken to be in an arbitrary ordered semi-ring, rather than in $(\mathbb{N}\times \mathbb{R}^{>0})\cup\{(0,0)\}$.
 This definition and the main properties of these structures, as well as several interesting examples and connections with asymptotic classes, will appear in the work \cite{AMSW} by S. Anscombe, D. Macpherson, C. Steinhorn and D. Wolf, currently in preparation.
-Even though we will not include their definition here, the main results of this section will essentially show that $H$-structures of measurable geometric structures are generalized measurable.\\
+Even though we will not include their definition here, the main results of this section will essentially show that $H$-structures of measurable geometric structures are generalized measurable.